What is condensation?

 Why is it a problem?

-If condensation isn’t treated, it can cause mould growth on walls, ceilings, furniture and clothes in cupboards and drawers.
+Excessive condensation can cause mould growth on walls, ceilings, furniture, clothes, and fabrics.
 It can also lead to decay of building materials such as wall plaster or woodwork and can ruin decorations.

 How do you spot it?